 Credentials Request Form

-In consideration of the grant to me of the above requested Media Credential, I hereby, for myself, my heirs, executors and administrators, and anyone else entitled to act on my behalf, WAIVE AND RELEASE the Western States 100-Mile Endurance Run, its board of trustees, foundation and all sponsors and their respective agents and representatives, from any and all present and future claims and liabilities of any kind, known or unknown, for any personal injury or property damage that I may incur in connection with the 2021 Western States 100-Mile Endurance Run or any related events/activities, even though any such claim or liability may arise out of negligence or fault on the part of any of the foregoing persons or entities.
+In consideration of the grant to me of the above requested Media Credential, I hereby, for myself, my heirs, executors and administrators, and anyone else entitled to act on my behalf, WAIVE AND RELEASE the Western States 100-Mile Endurance Run, its board of directors, foundation and all sponsors and their respective agents and representatives, from any and all present and future claims and liabilities of any kind, known or unknown, for any personal injury or property damage that I may incur in connection with the 2023 Western States 100-Mile Endurance Run or any related events/activities, even though any such claim or liability may arise out of negligence or fault on the part of any of the foregoing persons or entities.